Adelphi Panthers

-NCAA National Championships
+NCAA national championships

-The Panthers have won 17 NCAA Division II National Championships in three different sports, with 16 of 17 coming in the sport of lacrosse.
-The men's lacrosse team has won seven national crowns with the last coming in 2001.
-The women's lacrosse team has won nine, including three consecutive National Championships in 2009, 2010, 2011, consecutive championships in 2014 and 2015, and another national crown in 2017 and 2019.
+The Panthers have won 18 NCAA Division II national championships in three different sports, with 17 of 18 coming in the sport of lacrosse.
+The men's lacrosse team has won eight national crowns with the last coming in 2024.
+The women's lacrosse team has won nine, including three consecutive national championships in 2009, 2010, 2011, consecutive championships in 2014 and 2015, and another national crown in 2017 and 2019.

 In 1974, the men's soccer team were the national champions, and the Adelphi track and field program has also won numerous individual national championships.

 Since transitioning to the Northeast-10, the Adelphi Panthers have become a powerhouse in the East Region.
 In 2013, just their fourth year in the conference, the Panthers were awarded the 2013 Northeast-10 Presidents' Cup.
 The Presidents' Cup is presented annually to signify overall athletic excellence in the Northeast-10.
 The honor is awarded to the institution that compiles the most total points from all of its programs competing in league championships.
 Since arriving in the Northeast-10 in 2009, the Panthers have collected 27 regular season conference titles, 29 tournament championships, 41 individual crowns and captured the Northeast-10 Presidents' Cup four times (2013, 2014, 2016 and 2017), while winning six NCAA Division II National Championships.